The “happiest company on Earth” launched the popular streaming service in late 2019 and quickly became one of Netflix’s top rivals.

-The Disney+ streaming service includes Disney classics, along with popular content from Pixar, Marvel, Star Wars and National Geographic.
-There will be plenty of new and never-before-seen content as well.
+The service includes all the Disney classics — along with popular content from Pixar, Marvel, Star Wars and National Geographic.
+It also includes quite a bit of new original content and never-before-seen content as well.

 - Can I Bundle Disney+ With Other Services?

 - How Many People Can Use a Disney+ Account?

 - What Movies and TV Shows Are Available On Disney+?

 How Much Does a Disney+ Subscription Cost?

 Disney has positioned its new streaming service in what has proven to be a market sweet spot at $7.99 per month.
 That’s just below the entry-level subscription for Netflix ($9.99 per month) and slightly more expensive than the basic Hulu subscription with ads ($6.99 per month).

 You can get an even better deal on your Disney+ subscription if you’re willing to commit for a full year.
 Disney is offering an annual subscription for $79.99, which breaks down to just $6.67 per month.